 Teaching on tithing does not produce the increased giving that pastors want anyway, so it is rather futile.
 There is no long term increase in giving from preaching on tithing.
-Churches in general receive only 2.6 percent of after tax income in this country.
+Churches in general receive only 2.6 percent of after tax income in the United States.
 Giving is usually higher In denominations that I believe are more biblically sound.
-The higher percentage given is more likely to be because their are more true Christians in these denominations then because of any requirement the church puts on them to tithe.
-You can preach on tithing until your blue in the face within these denominations and the figures will not change much.
+The higher percentage given is more likely to be because there are more true Christians in these denominations than because of any requirement the church puts on them to tithe.
+You can preach on tithing until you're blue in the face within these denominations and the figures will not change much.
 The Mormon cult puts their people under strict tithing laws.
 In fact if they do not tithe they can be banned from the temple but in spite of this coercion they still only have about 1/3 compliance.
-This link will tell you how giving in church breaks down in denominations statistically.
+This link will tell you how giving in churches breaks down according to denomination.

 Christians are to give out of a cheerful heart

 Giving as one is led by the Spirit of God is the type of financial giving that God wants from His people.
 There is no requirement to tithe in the new covenant church.
-It brings pride to those who do tithe and when it becomes the percentage for the wealthy to live by it does not foster sacrificial giving.
-For the rich it because a false guide for giving for those who really can do much more.
+It fosters pride in many that do tithe and when it becomes the percentage for the wealthy to live by it does not foster sacrificial giving.
+For the rich the tithe becomes a false guide for giving for those who really can do much more.
 It also brings guilt or hardship to those who simply do not have the funds to tithe.
 In many cases, the church should be aiding these poor families with their funds and not laying on them more burdens by telling them to tithe.
-Paul asked the more wealthy churches to give to the poorer church in Jerusalem that was in hard times.
+Paul asked the more wealthy churches to give to the poorer church in Jerusalem that was experiencing hard times.
 Paul gave us the guidelines for giving in the body of Christ we should follow his teaching.

-I have no problem with those who teach the tithe as a minimum example for those with the means to give but no Christian should be put back under bondage.
+I have no problem with those who suggest a tithe as some minimum example for those financially blessed, but no Christian should be put back under bondage.
 Do not let any pastor or minister tell you to give what you know you do not have so you can get hundred fold blessings from God.
-That is not giving in faith; it is giving through the presumption that God can be manipulated and held to fulfill some scripture that is misunderstood and misused by hucksters.
+That is not giving in faith; it is giving through the presumption that God can be manipulated and held to fulfill some scripture that is misunderstood and misused by these hucksters.

 Also remember it is God's will that parents make sure the need of the family are taken care of first.
 For if the children cry out to God because they lack food or clothes.
 I would not want to be in the shoes of those responsible.